 Join the Walter Center Success Network to remain in touch, network directly with College of Arts +Sciences Alumni, and let others know where your path takes you.

 Is it for you?

-The Musical Theatre B.F.A. attracts students with a background in and passion for acting, singing, and dancing, and a hunger to develop their art while integrating these disciplines.
+The Musical Theatre B.F.A. attracts students from a variety of backgrounds and interests including a passion for acting, singing, and dancing, and a hunger to develop their art while integrating these disciplines.
 They typically also have some of the following qualities:

 - Desire for practical experience in multiple facets of theatrical production

 - Interest in reading and analyzing dramatic texts